jhpoelen/galaxy-obo-install/README.md

 These are install (UNDER DEVELOPMENT) instructions for running Galaxy (Tool Shed)  with go/obo/owl tools.

-Local instance of Galaxy
+##installing local instance of Galaxy

-Steps
+steps

 0. create dir in which you'd like to install galaxy and its dependencies